 - Stickers and signs

-You can start using the website from age 13, but anyone aged 13 to 18 will need to be supervised by their parents.
+You can start using the site from age 13, but anyone aged 13 to 18 will need to be supervised by their parents.
 This is the perfect teen job if you’re looking to build up work experience as a graphic designer.

 How much you make will depend on the mark-up you put on your items, but you will earn 5-10% of the sale price for each item you sell.

 Blogging won’t put money in your pocket right away, but it could plant the seeds for a steady flow of passive income later on.

 If you care about a particular topic and have learned a lot about it, you could share your insights by learning how to start a blog of your own.
 Then, by getting traffic to your blog through Google, you could make money from ads, affiliate links, or even by developing your own online courses.

 Being a YouTuber can be a lot of fun.
 But just like starting a blog, you’ll need to build an audience before real money starts coming in.

 But while you’re young, it’s a great time to start building a backlog of YouTube videos for your channel.